 About Psychotherapy

 Psychotherapy can benefit anyone looking to address challenges in their daily lives.
-These challenges may include relationship problems, excessive fear or worry, lack of motivation, mood instability, a poor self-image, feelings of helplessness, difficulty making decisions and/or general dissatisfaction with life.
+These challenges may include relationship problems, excessive fear or worry, lack of motivation, mood instability, a poor self-image, helplessness, difficulty making decisions, and/or general dissatisfaction with life.

 Each individual’s psychotherapy needs are different.
-The length of treatment can be influenced by the type and severity of challenges an individual client is facing.
-There is no specific formula to arrive at a specific number of sessions required but often the client and psychotherapist can work together to develop a treatment plan suited to the client’s individual needs.
-These needs can often change throughout the process.
+The length of treatment can be influenced by the type and severity of challenges an individual client faces.
+There is no specific formula for arriving at a specific number of sessions required.
+Still, the client and psychotherapist can often work together to develop a treatment plan suited to the client’s needs, which can often change throughout the process.

 Psychotherapy is not easily described.
-Experiences vary depending on the personalities of the therapist, the client, and the particular problems you are experiencing.
-Psychotherapy calls for an active effort on your part and this effort extends beyond the therapeutic hour.
+Experiences vary depending on the personalities of the therapist and the client and the particular problems you are experiencing.
+Psychotherapy requires an active effort on your part, and this effort extends beyond the therapeutic hour.

 Psychotherapy can have benefits and risks.
 It involves discussing unpleasant aspects of your life.
-You are likely to experience uncomfortable feelings such as sadness, guilt, anger, frustration, and loneliness.
-On the other hand, treatment has been demonstrated to have a myriad of benefits, such as improved relationships, increased energy, unlocked creative potential and a general improvement in mood and outlook on life.
-Because therapy involves a substantial commitment of time, money and energy, it is important that you select your therapist carefully.
+You will likely experience uncomfortable feelings such as sadness, guilt, anger, frustration, and loneliness.
+On the other hand, treatment has been demonstrated to have many benefits, such as improved relationships, increased energy, unlocked creative potential, and a general improvement in mood and outlook on life.
+Because therapy involves a substantial time, money, and energy commitment, you must select your therapist carefully.